 The castle itself is sadly in ruins, but much of it is safely intact.
 The stairs to get up to the Blarney Stone are very narrow and steep, particularly towards the top.
 It’s no surprise though, the Blarney stone is a long way up.
 It can be a little challenging if you are claustrophobic, but the experience and the views really are worth the climb.

 The Blarney Stone is embedded in the piece of the wall that juts out from the actual tower.
 The railings you can see at the top are there to stop you from falling as you kiss it!
 If you do brave the stairs the views out over the countryside are quite amazing.
 Of course, you have the opportunity to kiss the stone itself.
 You just lay down on some plastic sheeting (while a strong man holds on to your waist), grab on to the hand rails, pull yourself down over the abyss, and pucker up!

 After the long climb back down, you can wander in the grounds and take some lovely well signposted walks through the gardens.
-There are plenty of them – from a Fern Garden to a Bog Garden and even a garden full of poisonous plants, aptly named, The Poison Garden.
+There are plenty of them – from a Fern Garden to a Bog Garden and even The Poison Garden, full of poisonous plants.
 There’s an interesting short walk around a Rock Close as well.
 From June to August, you can also visit and tour Blarney House, a mansion built in the castle grounds in 1874.

 Blarney House is a beautiful, historic property and is still lived in today.
 It’s really interesting to see such historic rooms, paintings and artefacts juxtaposed with the owners’ modern day possessions.

 The locals will give an embarrassed sigh when you tell them you visited Blarney Castle and kissed the Blarney Stone.
 Some may even say “Did you have to?”, but a visit to this magical place really is not to be missed.